NEAR-Balkans/pool-together/API.md

     /// Showing how much tokens the contract has generated fn get_reward(&self) -> Promise;

+    /// Showing how much the contract deposited to the external defi fn get_deposited_amount(&self) -> Balance;

     /// Returns the fungible token metadata as per NEP-141 spec fn ft_metadata(&self) -> FungibleTokenMetadata;